 Every self-respecting adventure travel company that places an emphasis on responsible and sustainable tourism should have an environmental expert in their ranks.
 In Excedo’s case, that is Yordan, who easily balances between the mountain, the sea and the air.

-He is a licensed mountain guide and when he is on shore, Yordan can be seen hiking in the mountains, exploring new routes or just “roaming” in the wild.
-He also loves biking – whether on a paved or unpaved road, it always takes you to beautiful places, because that is Bulgaria – small enchanting village, nestled along centuries-old forests or charming meadows with an abundance of wild flowers and orchids.
+He is a licensed mountain and tour guide.
+When on shore, Yordan can be seen hiking in the mountains, exploring new routes or just “roaming” in the wild.
+He also loves biking; whether on a paved or unpaved road, it always takes you to beautiful places, because that is Bulgaria – small enchanting village, nestled along centuries-old forests or charming meadows with an abundance of wild flowers and orchids.
 And of course, we shouldn’t forget that Yordan is also a climber.

 Yordan’s latest passion is flying – he did a paragliding training some five years ago.
 So if you want to go on a hike and fly mission in Bulgaria, he will be the one to take you!